20 June 2022

 Care such as the non-alienation of the development’s commercial areas, assuming for himself the decision of the type of retail that is installed, the status of Lisbon Week 2022 official partner (edition entirely dedicated to Marvila), or the assignment of commercial areas to artists who found themselves without a workspace in the wake of the pandemic, suggest that this developer's commitment does not end with the delivery of the apartments.

 Why?
-Probably because his vision and ambition for Marvila does not end with those 12 buildings.
+Probably because his vision and ambition for Marvila does not end with those buildings with bold architecture.

 By Google Maps.